Contempt or Enforcement Action Attorneys in Columbus

-- Refusing or forgetting to make the correct payments for child support
+- Refusing to make the correct payments for child support

-- Refusing or forgetting to make the correct payments for spousal support
+- Refusing to make the correct payments for spousal support

-- Rejecting the dissemination of any property from the marriage, as ordained by the court
+- Failing to cooperate with the transfer of any property from the marriage

-To demonstrate that contempt of court has really taken place, your attorney must prove that the perpetrator was completely knowledgeable of the court order and was entirely capable of fulfilling it, but persisted in willfully breaking the order anyway.
+Your attorney must prove that your former spouse or partner was completely knowledgeable of the court order and was entirely capable of fulfilling it, but persisted in willfully breaking the order anyway.

 Penalties for Contempt of Court

-There are many severe penalties for refusing to comply with the orders that have been issued by the court.
-The results include criminal as well as civil charges, with punishments such as high fines and jail time.
-Perpetrators are often in danger of losing child visitation or custody rights.
-Depending on the circumstances and additional suffering you as a victim have received, from having your house be foreclosed or your vehicle repossessed on account of not receiving timely spousal support, then your former partner may often be required to pay for these damages as well.
+There can be severe penalties for refusing to comply with the orders that have been issued by the court.
+These include criminal as well as civil charges, with punishments such as attorney fees to the aggrieved party, fines and even jail time.
+Some offenders can be in danger of losing parenting time or custody rights.

 Powerful Counsel in Your Time of Need